incaudio/matesearch/replit.md

 ## Recent Changes

+### October 19, 2025 - Migration to Replit Environment Complete
+- Successfully completed migration from import to Replit environment
+- Reinstalled all npm dependencies (496 packages)
+- Vite development server running successfully on port 5000
+- Verified frontend is fully functional with beautiful glassmorphic UI
+- Application ready for development and deployment
+- All migration checklist items completed and marked as done

 ### October 18, 2025 - Cloudflare Pages Conversion Complete
 - Converted entire application to work on Cloudflare Pages with zero hosting costs
 - Migrated Express backend to Cloudflare Pages Functions using Hono framework